Woodrow (name)

 Woodrow is a male English given name and surname.
 The name is derived from the Middle English wode + reue and the Old English wudu + rǣw, rāw, literally meaning "wood" and "row", "row of houses".
 The name was originally a surname.
 It may have been toponymic, referring to people who lived near a row of trees, in a row of houses in the woods, or in particular places, such as Wood Row in Hatfield Broad Oak.

 Woodrow's use as a given name became popular because of the United States president Woodrow Wilson, who began to use his mother's maiden name after college in lieu of his given name Thomas.
-According to the Wilson biographer John Milton Cooper, he wanted to emphasize his family connection and he believed that "Woodrow Wilson" was more dignified than "Thomas Wilson".
+He wanted to emphasize his family connection and he believed that "Woodrow Wilson" was more dignified than "Thomas Wilson".

 The pet form of Woodrow is Woody.